 Sam is also a fellow with the Put A Price On it Campaign, intern with Strategic Energy Innovations, member of Model United Nations, president of CCL Claremont Colleges, and co-leader of Food Recovery Network.
 In his free time, Sam likes walking around to find fresh fruit, brewing kombucha, brewing beer, growing plants, dehydrating fruit, working out, discussing current events, drawing, and spending time with friends.
 Connect with him at email@example.com and https://www.linkedin.com/in/samhbecker

-Ryan is a Sophomore Mathematics and Economics major with a sequence in Computer Science.
+Ryan is a Junior Mathematics and Economics major with a sequence in Computer Science.
 He is from the city of Las Vegas, Nevada.
-Outside of Senate, he works as a Data Analyst for the Lowe Institute of Political Economy and serves as a math grader and tutor.
+Outside of Senate, he works as a Junior Manager for the Lowe Institute of Political Economy and serves as a math grader and tutor.
+During the previous summer, he spent his time working in data science for Uber.
 In Ryan's free time, besides hanging out with friends, he likes to teach others and learn math.
-For TISA this year, Ryan hopes to improve the lives of CMC students through projects like a school-wide calendar and a finger-painting day.
+For TISA this year, Ryan hopes to revamp the ASCMC website.